K\"ahler manifolds and mixed curvature: Introduction

-The paper is organized as follows: In section~\ref{s-Royden}, we show that $\Ric_k<0$ implies an interpolation equation between $H$ and $\Ric$ by adapting the Royden's idea \cite{Royden1980} to $\Ric_k$.
-In section~\ref{C^0-estimate-KRF}, we will prove the nefness and ampleness of canonical line bundle using the twisted \KR flow.
+The paper is organized as follows: In Section \ref{s-Royden}, using Royden's idea \cite{Royden1980} we show that $\Ric_k\le \lambda$ (respectively $\ge \lambda$) implies \eqref{e-negative} (respectively \eqref{e-positive}) for some $\a, \b$, which in turns will give a useful upper bound for the trace of the bisectional curvature.
+In Section \ref{C^0-estimate-KRF}, we will prove the nefness and ampleness of the canonical line bundle using the twisted \KR flow.
+In Section \ref{sec: quasi}, we will consider the quasi-negative case using compactness argument in \cite{WuYau2016-2} together with the twisted Monge-Amp\`ere equation.
+In Section~\ref{sec: Kahler}, we apply Theorem~\ref{t-main-1} to prove the structural theory of manifolds with non-positive $\Ric_k$ and $\Ric^+$.
+In Section~\ref{Sec: Hermitian}, we will show that \eqref{e-negative} is conformally invariant and a special case of \cite[Conjecture 1.1]{YangZheng2016}.
+In Section~\ref{sec-positive}, we will prove Theorem~\ref{t-positive-simplyconnect}. .2cm

 {\it Acknowledgement}: The authors would like to thank Lei Ni, Fangyang Zheng for their interest in this work and Shin-ichi Matsumura for sending us the related works on semi positive holomorphic sectional curvature.
-M.-C. Lee was partially supported by NSF grant DMS-1709894.
-L.-F. Tam was partially supported by Hong Kong RGC General Research Fund \#CUHK 14301517.
-Part of the works was done when the first author visited the Institute of Mathematical Sciences at The Chinese University of Hong Kong, which he would like to thank for the hospitality.
+We also would like to thank Damin Wu and Shing-Tung Yau for useful discussions.
+Part of the works was done when the second author visited the Institute of Mathematical Sciences at The Chinese University of Hong Kong, which he would like to thank for the hospitality.